Black Atlantic Identity Politics

 Today, Nigeria celebrates 50 years of independence.
-To mark the occasion,* we bring you Nigerian-British rapper JJC’s collaboration with Ghanaian-British rapper Sway, and their remix of a song that Sean recently characterized as “hip hop meets twentieth century black Atlantic identity politics.
+To mark the occasion, we bring you Nigerian-British rapper JJC’s collaboration with Ghanaian-British rapper Sway, and their remix of a song that editor, Sean Jacobs, recently characterized as “hip hop meets twenty first century Black Atlantic identity politics.”

 Of course, not everyone is finding reason to partake in these celebrations.
 And so, for our Francophone readers (do we have any?), we bring you this clip from Ivoirian comic Gbi de Fer’s “Heure de Vérité” (Hour of Truth).
 In it, he asks what exactly Côte d’Ivoire has to celebrate (hunger? unemployment? war?) and wonders, among other things, how those who don’t have electricity are supposed to watch the extravagant 50th anniversary ceremony.
 He calls instead for commemoration and a national hour of reflection—literally, “mourning”—for Ivoirians to take stock of where their country is.
 Real talk, or as some would say, c’est ça qui est la vérité?